-Our recent road trip through Nevada, Utah and Arizona led us to a number of incredible natural wonders.
+Our recent road trip through Nevada, Utah and Arizona in the United States led us to a number of incredible natural wonders.
 Each new area brought new spectacles, and one of our favourites in Arizona was the beautiful Cathedral Rock.

 Not only is the Cathedral Rock trail a hiking must-do for the area, but it’s also an area with supposed traditional healing powers that attracts spiritualists from around the world.

 Quick Facts about the Cathedral Rock Hike

 - Time: approx 45 minutes – 1 hour each way

 - Worth the effort? – 100%

 Cathedral Rock is a towering red sandstone formation with a cathedral-like shape (hence its name), although the pious name is a far cry from it’s macabre past as a site of public hangings.